akankshaparashar45/Predicting-Bank-Customer-Churn/README.md

 - The dataset represents customer data from a bank
 - It was provided by an educational institute for academic purposes
 - The dataset contains 10,000 customer records with 14 features each

+Note: The dataset is restricted and cannot be shared publicly.
+Practice with any publicly available bank churn datasets (e.g., from Kaggle).
+Replace the dataset with your own CSV file to replicate the analysis.
 # Installation
 * Option 1: Install dependencies locally